rust-lang/book/second-edition/nostarch/chapter15.md

 value, we know we can clean up the value without any references becoming invalid.

-To think about this in terms of a real-world scenario, it's like a TV in a family room.
+To think about this in terms of a real-world scenario, it’s like a TV in a family room.
 When one person comes in the room to watch TV, they turn it on.
 Others can also come in the room and watch the TV.
-When the last person leaves the room, they'll turn the TV off since it's no longer being used.
+When the last person leaves the room, they’ll turn the TV off since it’s no longer being used.
 If someone turns off the TV while others are still watching it, though, the people watching the TV would get mad!

-`Rc<T>` is for use when we want to allocate some data on the heap for multiple parts of our program to read, and we can't determine at compile time which part of our program using this data will finish using it last.
+`Rc<T>` is for use when we want to allocate some data on the heap for multiple parts of our program to read, and we can’t determine at compile time which part of our program using this data will finish using it last.
 If we knew which part would finish last, we could make that part the owner of the data and the normal ownership rules enforced at compile time would kick in.